rrhew/rhew-lab/content/authors/mwhelan/_index.md

 - Researchers
 ---

-Mary Whelan is an Assistant Professor in the Environmental Sciences Department at the Rutgers University.
+Mary Whelan completed her Ph.D. in 2013 from UC Berkeley, was a post-doctoral researcher at the Sierra Nevada Research Institute and the Carnegie Institution for Science, Global Ecology, at Stanford University.
+Mary has expertise in biogeochemical cycling of sulfur and the use of COS as a tracer for global photosynthesis.
+Dr. Whelan is now an Assistant Professor at Rutgers University.
 [Whelan's website](https://www.marywhelan.com/)